Vocational Rehabilitation

 Program Information

-• The main objective is to work with American Indian people with disabilities to assist them with their employment goals.
+• The main objective is to work with American Indian people with disabilities in securing employment.

-• All program participants must be enrolled members of a Federally Recognized Tribe and verification is required.
+• All program participants must be: enrolled members of a Federally Recognized Tribe (verification required)

 • The services provided are all based on needs identified while developing an Individualized Employment Plan.

-• Residency on the Red Lake Indian Reservation is a Federal requirement
+• Residency on the Red Lake Indian Reservation (Federal requirement)

 The following are services available through this program: